How to Borrow Crypto Securely

 Understanding Collateral in digital asset loans

-Collateral is the cryptocurrency you deposit to secure your loan.
-Understanding how collateral works, the types of collateral accepted, and how to manage collateral risk is fundamental to safe cryptocurrency lending.
+Your collateral is the cryptocurrency you deposit to secure your loan.
+You must understand how collateral works, the types accepted, and how to manage collateral risk before you borrow.

 Types of Accepted Collateral